 If you go to work and leave a dependent child or adult in the care of someone else, you can pay that caretaker with funds from your DCAP FSA - an FSA explained earlier in this chapter in "Funding dependent care expenses with a Dependent Care FSA."

-If you and your spouse both work or go to school full-time, or if your spouse is incapacitated, you can use tax-free funds from your DCAP FSA to pay for things like pre-school and after-school care for your children as well as for care for aging or incapacitated loved ones.
-(Chapter 3 lists a range of expenses you can pay.)
+If you and your spouse both work or go to school full-time, or if your spouse is incapable of self care, you can use tax-free funds from your DCAP FSA to pay for things like pre-school and after-school care for your children as well as for care for aging dependents or loved ones with disabilities.
+(Chapter 3 lists a range of expenses you can pay for.)